 - Ducts are infected with vermin (rodents or insects).

 - Ducts are clogged with excessive amounts of dust/debris.

 You may just want to consider air duct cleaning simply because it is logical that the air ducts will get dirty over time and occasionally need to be cleaned.

 Whether or not you decide to have your ducts cleaned, preventing dirt from entering the system is the most effective way to prevent any contamination from entering your home or business.

 Understanding Industry Terms

 SERVPRO of South Hills is always "Here to Help".
-We know that sometimes some of our jargon can be confusing so we usually try to break it down as easy as we can out in the field, but we know that our customers like to stay informed.
+We know that jargon can be confusing so we usually try to break it down as easy as we can out in the field, but we know that our customers like to stay informed.
 Here are some common terms used in the field with their definition so you can understand better what is happening in your home or business.